Pakistani singer pours his heart out for Covid-hit India

 Last year, during the lockdown, Hashmi wrote and composed a song for Covid frontline workers.

-The young musician says (said) he has always been a staunch supporter of peace and love for humanity.
+The young musician said he has always been a staunch supporter of peace and love for humanity.
 “I believe it is very easy to spread hatred, but to spread love, it surely takes a lot of effort, and I’m doing my bit through my music,” he added.

 The lyrics of Hum Tere Sath Hain focus on harmony, brotherhood and oneness.
 “We all are Indus people (Indus Valley civilisation), people of the same blood, same genome.
 If one of us gets hurt, all of us feel the same pain.
 This song is my humble tribute to show our neighbours that we are there for them, that we care, that we will never leave them during hard times,” said Hashmi.